YunoHost/doc/app_pluxml.md

 ## Plugins and themes

-Plugins and themes should respectively be installed in the following folders : `/var/www/pluxml/plugins`, `/var/www/pluxml/themes`.
+Plugins and themes should respectively be installed in the following folders: `/var/www/pluxml/plugins`, `/var/www/pluxml/themes`.

 ## Backup